 Practices of civic engagement can be seen in the Council of Student Leaders, community engagement events such as Empty Bowls, SCC Votes!, programs provided by SCC’s Service-learning & Leadership, and other events and projects found across campus which link civic engagement with learning.

-As a member of The Democracy Commitment, a national initiative that encourages community colleges across the country to engage students in civic learning and democratic practices, and the All In Campus Democracy Challenge, SCC is recognized for its commitment to improving democratic engagement, increasing student voter participation rates, and graduating students with a lifelong commitment to being informed and active citizens.
+As a member of All In Campus Democracy Challenge, SCC is recognized for its commitment to improving democratic engagement, increasing student voter participation rates, and graduating students with a lifelong commitment to being informed and active citizens.

 We invite you to explore the programs and resources we offer to students, faculty, and community partners listed below.